 Taxi operators pay the full annual premium as they do now.
-Taxis that travel over 107,000 kilometres per year may prefer this option.
+Taxi drivers who travel over 107,000 kilometres per year may prefer this option.

 Safety standards for taxis

 Taxis must be registered and safe to drive on the road, in the same way as other vehicles.
-They also have to get vehicle safety inspections each year and keep a record of all maintenance and repairs.
-Taxi service drivers must:
+Taxi owners have to get vehicle safety inspections each year and keep a record of all maintenance and repairs.
+Taxi drivers must: